 To that point, there are many reviews highlighting the value of customer support service.

 This kind of acclaim does not come lightly.
 Customer service seems to be one of the factors that investors like about the firm.

 That said, their actual trading software feels a little behind the times.
 Scottrade’s mobile app, for instance, is relatively outdated compared to more innovative mobile solutions, which can disappoint those who want to do their trading from their phone.

 However, if that is a low priority for you, their mobile app (and their other trading software) do a perfectly good job of offering market news and analysis to inform your trading.

 There are a few decent alternatives that could help you get started if you have problems with Scottrade’s high starting price and somewhat outdated software.
 Capital One Investing’s online tool is a more streamlined navigation system than Scottrade’s, if your major focus is easily understanding your investment portfolio.

-If you’re looking for a similar set of features but lower fees, look into TradeKing.
+Another alternative might be TradeKing as a peer trading platform.
 TradeKing charges less per trade, and it requires no minimum deposit.
 (TradeKing, however, does charge an inactivity fee.)

 If you want to just try out a small investment to see whether investing is right for you, and you want to be able to control everything from your phone, Stash Invest is another high-quality trading app.

 Stash allows you to start trading on the market for stocks as low as a dollar, with little to no transaction cost.
 However, it focuses on pre-packaged diversified portfolios rather than specific stocks, so it lacks the kind of control you can get from something like Scottrade.